jvs-alpha/mailing-automation/README.md

 ## TODO
+* Check if we need to make the database local or on differnent servers
+* Get a Gmail for the company and make the script to send email through it
-* Make the DB API more secure
+* Make a docker image of the API
 * Insert the data to the server
 * Learn about neo4js

 ## WORKING ON
-* FlaskApp in progress

 ## TO REMEMBER
 * The Value received by the api will be Male,Female but the values in the DB will be 01,00